rafal-szypulka/grafana-ibm-apm/README.md

 Contact: rafal.szypulka@pl.ibm.com

-Revision: 0.4
+Revision: 0.5

 **What's new:**

+- 0.5
+  -  Added datasource configuration option to deallocate dataset on ITM/APM server after every metric query.
+It is highly recommended to have it enabled all the time.
+Lack of datasource deallocation requests may cause memory leak and OutOfMemory exceptions on ITM/APM server.
+This plugin update requires also change in the Grafana server backend.
+See updated installation instructions for details.
 - 0.4
   -  Better error handling.
-  -  Cosmetic changes in panel query editor.
+  -  Cosmetic changes in the panel query editor.
   -  UTC time zone offset option for ITMv6 HUB TEMS in the datasource configuration.
 Change the default settings only if HUB TEMS is located in non UTC time zone **and** you access Grafana dashboard from the timezone different than your HUB TEMS - in that case set UTC offset to HUB TEMS time zone.
 - 0.3
   - New field **Time Range** in the panel query editor.
 If set to **Current value**, then panel query will ignore global dashboard time filter and show only the current value of the metric.
 Use it only for singlestat and table panels.